You can find here the description of the different services offered by SEU 800.

 The interested applicant must complete an application form that they can find on this site or by contacting the union headquarters in Montreal (514 385-1717 or 1 800 361-2486).
-The form must be returned by fax to 514-385-9888 or by email at email@example.com to the attention of Madame Chantal Campeau, Executive Secretary of the SEU 800 at the latest the last day of February.
+The form must be returned by fax to 514-385-9888 or by email at email@example.com to the attention of Mrs France Deschênes, Executive Assistant of the SEU 800 at the latest on the last day of February.

 The union will then make an initial selection based on the eligibility criteria and then send a registration form to those candidates who meet the eligibility requirements listed above.

 Scholarship award period: May or June of each year.

 When all goes well, a worker who suffers a work accident or occupational disease forwards his claim to the CNESST.
 The latter recognizes the accident and compensates the worker and there is no dispute.

 Unfortunately, too often it is not so simple.
 For various reasons the CNESST might refuse the claim or the employer challenges the CNESST’s decision because it was in the worker’s favour.
 Whether it is the worker or the employer that challenges the CNESST’s decision, a case will have to be made to the administrative review service of the CNESST.
 If the review service’s decision is also contested– by the worker or the employer– it goes before the TAT Health and Safety Division (Administrative Labour Tribunal) to make the case.
 Before the TAT, you will probably face the employer’s representative.
 In such cases we discuss strategy, proof, interrogations, rules, etc.

 Also, in almost all cases, a TAT arbitrator attempts to settle the matter amicably without the need for a hearing.
 How to tell if a proposed settlement is acceptable given your record; especially to ensure you won’t be discriminated against in the future in case of another accident or in the case of a relapse or aggravation?